-SchoolTutoring Academy’s tutoring programs for Clifton Park students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Clifton Park, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Clifton Park, New York, is located in the Shenendehowa Central School District.
 The district, which serves 9,800 students, is made up of eight elementary schools, three middle schools, and one high school.
 The curriculum in Clifton Park schools is based on the New York State Learning Standards and New York State P-12 Common Core Learning Standards.
 The New York State Learning Standards guide classroom instruction in subject areas such as social studies, the arts, and science.

 We currently cover the following Clifton Park-area school district: Shenendehowa Central School District.

 Educating Our Parents: Understanding the Clifton Park District Curriculum

 The New York State P-12 Common Core Learning Standards guide classroom instruction in Math and English Language Arts.
 Students in Clifton Park math classes are expected to develop a basic understanding of mathematics concepts such as whole numbers, geometry, and the practical application of problem solving from the earliest grades.
 Students further develop their understanding of such concepts grade-by-grade, and are expected to reason abstractly, recognize complex patterns, and precisely communicate mathematics ideas.